 - Which team members do I need to loop in today for x project?

 - How many emails are there in my inbox again?
 Why can’t I get on top of my inbox?
 What’s wrong with me?

-Oh wait!
-These are also teammates that need to run ideas and proposals by me, and emergency fires that have popped up out of nowhere that all scream for my attention.
-My business partners are impatient and grumpy about some issue or other and they need a sounding board, someone to offload to, or to escalate a task delivery time.
+Oh, wait!
+There are also teammates that need to run ideas and proposals by me, and emergency fires that have popped up out of nowhere that all scream for my attention.
+My business partners are impatient and grumpy about some issue or other and they need a sounding board, someone to offload to or to escalate a task delivery time.

 Before I know it, it’s 7 PM and I have yet to have lunch.
 I’m starving and the chocolate sitting on the Junior Developer’s desk entices me with its demonic allure.
 “Something is better than nothing…” I think to myself as I hastily devour it to satiate the hunger.
 Bye-bye eating healthy and well.

 I feel like I’ve been at everyone else’s beck and call all day that I haven’t had the chance to look at one single thing on my task list.
 So to rectify this I stay late at the office when everyone else is gone, but all I can do is stare at the computer screen as my hand sits lifelessly on top of my mouse.
 I realise that I am physically exhausted, emotionally drained, and have 1% of battery life left in me.
 It’s times like this that I wish I could instantly transport into my bed because the thought of finding my way back home abhors me.